thepirat000/Audit.NET/src/Audit.WebApi/README.md

   - \{controller}: replaced with the controller name.
   - \{action}: replaced with the action method name.
   - \{verb}: replaced with the HTTP verb used (GET, POST, etc).
 - **IncludeHeaders**: Boolean to indicate whether to include the Http Request Headers or not.
+Default is false.
 - **IncludeResponseBody**: Boolean to indicate whether to include response body or not.
+Default is false.
 - **IncludeModelState**: Boolean to indicate whether to include the Model State info or not.
+Default is false.
 - **SerializeActionParameters**: Boolean to indicate whether the action arguments should be pre-serialized to the audit event.
 Default is false.

 To configure the output persistence mechanism please see [Event Output Configuration](https://github.com/thepirat000/Audit.NET/blob/master/README.md#event-output).